Prospective Students

 Remote / Visiting Research Opportunities

-I am also open to working with highly motivated students and collaborators outside the standard PhD or IIT course-based pathways through remote or visiting research arrangements.
+I am also open to working with highly motivated students and collaborators through remote, visiting, or volunteer research arrangements.

-These opportunities are considered on a case-by-case basis and are intended for sustained, publication-oriented research.
+These opportunities are intended for sustained, publication-oriented research.
 As a minimum expectation, participants should usually be able to commit for at least five months and devote around 6 hours per week on a consistent basis.

 If you are interested, please email me your CV and a brief note describing your background, research interests, relevant skills, and how much time you can realistically commit each week.